FrankHB/pl-docs/en-US/integer-type-reasoning.md

 BTW, also note the initial adoption of the notion "register" in the (C) language is only significant historically for implementations.
 Today the keyword `register` is even ignored, and [it even may have some other meanings some day](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0577r1.pdf) (*disclaimer: no endorsement or championship is implied here*), as every C++ programmers had better know.

-> @Jarod42 Why do you use static_assert when you can solve your problems easily by replacing int without std::int32_t.
+> @Jarod42 Why do you use `static_assert` when you can solve your problems easily by replacing int without `std::int32_t`.
 Longer code without a meaning to write is probably a new bug as well. 每 cqwrteur

 Additionally, `static_assert` is also a disaster in some SFINAE contexts :)